ZeusWPI/slotmachien/SlotMachienNXT/README.md

     status;cause

 Where status is either open or closed, and cause is

     p:name   Person + name
     pdc      Pre Delayed Close
     dc       Delayed Close
     bo       Button Open
     bc       Button Close
+    init     Sent when a USB connection has been established